At least 18 people are dead in Travis, Williamson and Burnet counties after flash floods swept through the area during the Fourth of July weekend.

 Austin-Travis County EMS said personnel had rescued 25 people in the northwest area of the county.

-Sheriff Sally Hernandez said flood-related calls to 911 had gone from 49 at 1 a.m.
-Saturday to 112 by 3 a.m.
+Sheriff Sally Hernandez said flood-related calls to 911 had gone from 49 at 1 a.m. on July 5 to 112 by 3 a.m.

-"As daylight came and devastation became very painfully evident, we continued rescue efforts,” she said at the news conference, “and our special response team went door to door, checking on the welfare of all of those 911 callers that called in during the overnight hours."
+"As daylight came and devastation became very painfully evident, we continued rescue efforts,” she said at a news conference on July 6, “and our special response team went door to door, checking on the welfare of all of those 911 callers that called in during the overnight hours."

 County officials said people affected by the floods who have immediate needs for shelter, clothing, food or water should call the Red Cross at 1-800-733-2767.
 Property damage can be reported to the Texas Department of Emergency Management.